twhipple/Disaster_Tweets_NLP/README.md

 ## Intro
+A Natural Language Processing Model based on Twitter Tweets.
 This dataset comes from Kaggle Kernels.
-This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website.
-The idea is to create a model using Natural Language Processing to determine if tweets from Twitter can be used to determine a real disaster from just regular tweets.
+It was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website.
+The idea is to create a model using Natural Language Processing to determine if messages from Twitter can be used to distinguish tweets about a real disaster from just regular, everyday tweets.

 ## README Outline
 * Introduction
-* Project Summary
+* README Outline
 * Repo Contents
-* Prerequisites
+* Libraries and Prerequisites
 * Feature and Definitions
+* Models
-* Results
+* Conclusions
 * Future Work
 * Built With, Contributors, Authors, Acknowledgments